-Statistics Toolbox™ has dataset arrays for storing variables with heterogeneous data types.
-For example, you can combine numeric data, logical data, cell arrays of strings, and categorical arrays in one dataset array variable.
+Statistics and Machine Learning Toolbox™ has dataset arrays for storing variables with heterogeneous data types.
+For example, you can combine numeric data, logical data, cell arrays of character vectors, and categorical arrays in one dataset array variable.

 Within a dataset array, each variable (column) must be one homogeneous data type, but the different variables can be of heterogeneous data types.
 A dataset array is usually interpreted as a set of variables measured on many units of observation.
 That is, each row in a dataset array corresponds to an observation, and each column to a variable.
 In this sense, a dataset array organizes data like a typical spreadsheet.